Spruce Mountain Inn

 Group Therapy

 Group therapy plays a significant role in Spruce Mountain Inn’s program.
-Throughout the week, residents participate in a variety of groups—namely, psychotherapy, psychoeducational therapy, and experiential therapy.
-Group therapy sessions are designed to provide a safe and structured environment in which individuals can articulate feelings and receive social feedback.
-Individuals who feel they are alone in their struggles may feel encouraged to find common ground with their peers.
-Group therapy settings can also help foster social skills and can improve self-esteem.
-Some groups are intended to provide a space for processing emotional issues and for exploring ways to cope with and manage distress.
-Other groups are centered around physical activities—for example, Adventure Group, and Expressive Art Group.
+Throughout the week, residents participate in a variety of groups—psychotherapy, psychoeducational therapy, and experiential therapy.
+Group therapy sessions provide a safe and structured environment in which individuals can articulate feelings and receive social feedback.
+Individuals who feel alone in their struggles may find common ground with peers.
+Groups help strengthen social skills, build insight, and offer opportunities to practice coping strategies in real time.
+Some groups focus on emotional processing, and others center on activities such as Adventure Group and Expressive Art Group.

 Parent Support

 Parent support meetings provide a valuable environment for parents to learn and implement new strategies for interacting with their young adult.
-These biweekly meetings offer a supportive space for a parent to discuss challenges, share success stories, and receive guidance from trained professionals.
-By participating in these meetings, parents can learn effective communication techniques, gain insights into child development, and hear norms regarding parents facing similar issues.
-Additionally, the accountability and consistency of attending regular meetings help parents stay focused on their goals and track their progress over time.
-Overall, parent support meetings serve as a crucial resource for parents seeking to improve their parenting skills and foster positive relationships with their young adult.
+These biweekly meetings offer a space to discuss challenges, share successes, and receive guidance from trained professionals.
+Consistent participation helps parents stay accountable, refine communication skills, and better understand the developmental needs of their young adult.

 ADHD Coaching